 The Boston Housing Authority would like to thank the Sustainability Green Team for its support in creating the Strategic Sustainability Plan.

 The BHA "Green Team," an interdepartmental group of BHA employees who meet bi-weekly to review, monitor and promote a wide array of sustainability projects across all areas of the Organization.
-The team consists of the following BHA staff (from left to right):
+The team consists of the following BHA staff: